LibreHealthIO/lh-ehr/Documentation/8_ForDevelopers/LibreEHR_Directories.md

 Uses ckeditor to create custom templates.

 **edihistory**
-Edi History  module used for claim and payment display and manipliation
+Currently outdated, being moved to /modules or external plugin:  Edi History  module used for claim and payment display and manipliation

 **Esign**
 Classes and programs used for the Esign function